sritchie73/NetRep/vignettes/NetRep.md

 *module coherence* (**'coherence'**) will be systematically underestimated.
 They are all calculated from the *node contribution*,  which measures the Pearson correlation coefficient between each node and the *module summary*.
-Pearson correlation coefficinets are innapropriate when data is sparse: their value will be underestimated when calculated between two vectors where the many observations in either vector are equal to 0.
+Pearson correlation coefficinets are inappropriate when data is sparse: their value will be underestimated when calculated between two vectors where many observations in either vector are equal to 0.
 However, this should not affect the permutation test P-values since observations in their null distributions will be similarly underestimated.

-The bigger problem with sparse data is with variables where all observations are zero in either dataset.
+The biggest problem with sparse data is how to handle variables where all observations are zero in either dataset.
 These will result in `NA` values for their *node contribution* to a module (or permuted module).
 These will be ignored by the *average node contribution* (**'avg.contrib'**), *concordance of node contribution* (**'cor.contrib'**), and *module coherence* (**'coherence'**) statistics: which only take complete cases.
-This is problematic if many node have `NA` values, since observations in their null distributions will be for permuted modules of varying size.
+This is problematic if many nodes have `NA` values, since observations in their null distributions will be for permuted modules of different sizes.

-Their are two approaches to avoiding this issue:
+Their are two approaches to dealing with this issue:

 1. Filtering both datasets to contain only variables which are present in both datasets.
 For examples, microbes that are abundant in at least one sample